huifenqi/django-project-skeleton/README.md

 # {{ project_name }}

-This project has the following basic apps:
+This project has the following basic applications:

 * App1 (short desc)
 * App2 (short desc)